benjajaja/civtrade/Reddit post.md

 - Moved away from the MySQL root user and made one with just needed perms

-- http://beta.civtrade.com is now where I'll test my changes before pushing them to the main server/github

 - [Notes](https://i.imgur.com/WHTbPaf.png) moved to cookies instead of being in the URL, meaning:

  - The URL won't be cluttered